Why in the US you can be fired at any time

 Is everything so bad?

-Such an approach in the field of labor relations was formed a long time ago and has both negative sides in the form of low social protection of the population and positive ones in the form of quality and productivity, because if an employee does not try to do his job as efficiently and effectively as possible, then his can dismiss at any time.
+This approach in the field of labor relations was formed a very long time ago and has both its negative sides in the form of low social protection of the population, and positive ones in the form of quality and labor productivity, because if the employee does not try to do his job as efficiently and efficiently as possible, then his can be fired at any time.

 Read also on ForumDaily: